lijahq/personal-website/src/media/blogPages/choose-love.md

 # Poetry!

 I've been writing more poetry lately, and I wanted to record some music alongside a poem.

-I like the freedom and sandbox that spoken word is.
-This will not be the last poem/music upload.
-Didn't think of this too much at the time of recording - but after editing this I will definitely have my lines memorized next time.

-While the guitar playing alongside my reading of the poem totally adds to the vibe - it was actually improvised to keep me from needing to read the poem in one take.
-I love how avoiding perfection (in the moment of recording the poem) ended up contributing a whole new layer to this project through the instrumental recordings.

-Excited to be a year into finishing music projects, and even more excited for the year ahead.

 ---